hiiamboris/red-wiki/Draw-dialect.md

     triangle <point> <point> <point>

-    <point> : coordinates of an edge point (pair!).
+    <point> : coordinates of an edge (pair!).

 **Description**

-Draws a triangle from the three edges provided.
+Draws a triangle from the three edges.

 ## Box